hphelion/documentation/community/community.release-notes.md

 **Additional overcloud controllers for high availability** &mdash; The number of installed overcloud controller nodes has been increased to 3.
 The additional nodes should allow Community to continue operating if a single control node fails.
 Previously, the Community edition installed a single overcloud controller node.

-**Icinga monitoring support** &mdash; Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+**Icinga monitoring support** &mdash; Icinga is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
 For more information, see the [Icinga web site](https://www.icinga.org/).

+**Kibana interface support** &mdash; Kibana is an open source (Apache Licensed), browser based analytics and search dashboard for ElasticSearch.
+For more information, see the [Kibana web site](http://www.elasticsearch.org/guide/en/kibana/current/_introduction.html)

 ### Features in HP Helion OpenStack Community GA